vasilvalkov/CSharp-Part-1/5. Conditional Statements/README.md

 ### Problem 10.* Beer Time
 *	A beer time is after `1:00 PM` and before `3:00 AM`.
-*	Write a program that enters a time in format ìhh:mm ttî (an hour in range [01...12], a minute in range [00Ö59] and AM / PM designator) and prints `beer time` or `non-beer time` according to the definition above or `invalid time` if the time cannot be parsed.
+*	Write a program that enters a time in format ‚Äúhh:mm tt‚Äù (an hour in range [01...12], a minute in range [00‚Ä¶59] and AM / PM designator) and prints `beer time` or `non-beer time` according to the definition above or `invalid time` if the time cannot be parsed.
 _Note: You may need to learn how to parse dates and times._

 _Examples:_